 The buy/sell ratio can be derived from various sources, such as order flow data provided by brokers, trading platforms, or market sentiment indicators.

 It is important to note that the buy/sell ratio is one factor to consider when making trading decisions.
 Traders typically analyze it alongside other technical and fundamental indicators to gain a more comprehensive view of market dynamics.

 This is what a Buy/Sell ratio looks like.
 Traders can check the historical data for better information.

 Why Should We Learn Market Sentiment?

-As a trader, one of your responsibility is to learn about market sentiment.
-You can't tell the market what you want, but you can react to what's happening in the market.
+As a trader, one of the trader's responsibilities is learning about market sentiment.
+Traders can't tell the market what they want, but traders can react to what's happening.
 Market sentiment is such a powerful driver that it can influence the direction and movement of the market.

-Various media show that market sentiment is indeed very dominant in influencing the dynamics of market movements.
+Various media show that market sentiment is dominant in influencing the dynamics of market movements.
 Negative sentiment will weaken the price of an asset, while positive sentiment will strengthen price movements.

 In short, market sentiment is an important part of the market itself.
-For an investor, market sentiment analysis includes understanding the emergence of sentiment, how it changes from time to time, also how to profit from existing and subsequent sentiment.
+For an investor, market sentiment analysis includes understanding the emergence of sentiment, how it changes occasionally, and how to profit from existing and subsequent sentiment.

-Sentiment emerges as collective consequences of various factors, including fundamental and technical factors, chart patterns, economic data releases and important global news, as well as market cycles.
-Thus, we have to study a lot of information on financial markets in order to learn it well.
+Sentiment emerges as collective consequence of various factors, including fundamental and technical factors, chart patterns, economic data releases, important global news, and market cycles.
+Thus, we have to study a lot of information on financial markets to learn it well.